andreamoro/GSC-Wrapper/README.md

 * **Exports.** Clean JSON and pandas.DataFrame outputs so you can easily analyse your data in Python or Excel.
 Added the possibility to persist data into a Python's pickle file.

-## Installation
+## Installation & Requirements

-The package is not distribute on any repository at present.
+Google Search Console Wrapper requires Python 3.10 or greated.
+At present the package is not distributed on any repository.
 To install your local copy, download the code on your local machine then install it via the following command:

 ```python
     python -m pip install .
 ```

-BEWARE: gsc_wrapper depends from another package of mine not yet distributed on any repositor.
-To get that installed you have a couple of options:
+BEWARE: gsc_wrapper depends from another package of mine - [`multi-args-dispatcher`](https://github.com/andreamoro/Dispatcher) not yet distributed on any repository.
-a) edit the `pyproject.toml` file and add the following line into the dependencies section:
-    `multi-args-dispatcher @ file:// + your_absolute_path`
-    e.g. "multi-args-dispatcher @ file:///home/andrea/GitHub/Python/Dispatcher"
-b) install the package manually as per the syntax above.
-Be sure to install the package into the same virtual environment if any.

 ## Quickstart